Skip to content

 The government has signalled strong commitment to digital infrastructure with a 2026 national budget allocation of approximately 30 billion LKR (~US$98 million) for major digitisation projects, including the Unique Digital Identity initiative, the e-Grama Niladhari programme, and the Digital Economy Advancement Program.
 Internet penetration stands at approximately 59.7% of the population (~13.9 million users), with mobile broadband coverage expanding via 4G and emerging 5G deployments.

-Structurally, the industry is undergoing a strategic pivot from basic “digitisation” (cloud migration, simple CRM/ERP implementation) toward what analysts at the Morning Herald and SLASSCOM are calling “intelligent operations” — leveraging AI-native development platforms, multi-agent systems, and domain-specific AI models to build fundamentally smarter software.
+Structurally, the industry is undergoing a strategic pivot from basic “digitisation” (cloud migration, simple CRM/ERP implementation) toward what analysts at the Morning Herald and SLASSCOM are calling “intelligent operations” — leveraging AI automation, multi-agent systems, and domain-specific AI models to build fundamentally smarter software.
 This shift is creating a two-tier market: established firms integrating AI into existing enterprise offerings, and newer AI-native studios building entirely on modern architectures from day one.
+For a broader look at web-specific capabilities, see our guide on web design companies in Sri Lanka.

-Sources: Export Development Board of Sri Lanka, SLASSCOM, Central Bank of Sri Lanka Annual Report 2025, DataReportal Digital 2026 Sri Lanka, National Budget 2026.
+Sources: Export Development Board of Sri Lanka, SLASSCOM, Central Bank of Sri Lanka Annual Economic Review 2025, DataReportal Digital 2026 Sri Lanka, National Budget 2026.

 What to Look for in a Software Partner

 Finding a vendor is straightforward; finding the right partner requires structured evaluation.
-Whether you're a startup building an MVP or a Fortune 500 company modernising legacy systems, these six pillars should guide your selection when evaluating software companies in Sri Lanka:
+Whether you're a startup building an MVP or a Fortune 500 company modernising legacy systems, these six pillars should guide your selection when evaluating software development companies in Sri Lanka.
+For guidance specific to AI consultants, see our dedicated guide.

 1. Technical Expertise & Architecture